menu

 Jasper is a tiny town located in the state of Michigan.
 With a population of 371 people and just one neighborhood, Jasper is the 600th largest community in Michigan.
-Much of the housing stock in Jasper was built prior to World War II, making it one of the older and more historic towns in the country.
+Jasper has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Jasper is a blue-collar town, with 37.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Jasper, you'll notice that it is more blue-collar than most other communities in America.
+37.50% of Jasper’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jasper is a town of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Jasper who work in healthcare suport services (18.23%), law enforcement and fire fighting (8.33%), and office and administrative support (7.29%).

 The overall crime rate in Jasper is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.